alexanderkiel/hap-spec/README.md

 Links are used to make your API discoverable.
 They link to other resources yielding new HAP representations.
-Every HAP representation has one top-level link map keyed under the reserved `:links` key.
+Every HAP representation has one top-level link map keyed under the `:links` key.
 The link map itself keys all links under there link relation.
 A HAP representation with a self link looks like this:

 ```json
 {"~:links": {"~:self": {"~:href": "~rhttp://..."}}}
 ```

-Every link is a map.
-There are the following reserved keys:
+Every link is a map with the following keys:

 * :href - the URI of the link.
 * :label - a human readable label of the resource of the link target (optional)